-British sculptor Nick Hornby returns to New York with "The Curators' Eggs" at Paul Kasmin's summer exhibition.
+B ritish sculptor Nick Hornby returns to New York with "The Curators' Eggs" at Paul Kasmin's summer exhibition.
 Having recently installed the prestigious commission of the Glyndebourne Opera House in the U.K., the artist speaks with art adviser Thomas Rom for Document about his new work and art history.
-Speaks with art adviser Thomas Rom for Document about his new work and art history.
 THOMAS ROM-We met in Miami in 2011.
 I remember being struck by how mature your sculptural language was for a recent graduate: pristine white abstract forms cast in synthetic marble.
-Farmers face poor harvests after record dry spell Ben Webster Environment Editor The past ten months were the driest The past ten months were the driest July to April for southern England since records began more than a century ago.
+News Farmers face poor harvests after record dry spell Ben Webster Environment Editor The past ten months were the driest The past ten months were the driest July to April for southern England since records began more than a century ago.
 April was "exceptionally dry" with some parts of southern England and eastern Scotland receiving less than a fifth of average rainfall, according to the Centre for Ecology and Hydrology (CEH), which has records dating back to 1910.
-Farmers could face poor harvests and aquatic wildlife will suffer vests and aquatic wildlife will suffer because of low river flows and dry soils this summer, it added.
-Water companies said that the ground was so hard that much of the rain in recent days and downpours forecast for today might not reach aquitorecast for today might not reach adulters and reservoirs, some of which were much lower than normal.
-The CEH said that "extensive water restrictions are unlikely this year", although there could be problems in some areas depending on rainfall in the coming menths. coming months.
+Farmers could face poor har-vests and auatic wildlife will suffer vests and aquatic wildlife will suffer because of low river flows and dry soils this summer, it added.
+Water companies said that the ground was so hard that much of the rain in recent days and downpours forecast for today might not reach aquiforecast for today ingin tho reach adul-fers and reservoirs, some of which were much lower than normal.
+The CEH said that "extensive water restrictions are unlikely this year", al-though there could be problems in some areas depending on rainfall in the coming months. coming months.
 The report comes after the Environ-ment Agency downplayed concerns of drought, saying that the country was not experiencing critically low supplies.
 Nevertheless, Affinity Water, based in southeast England, has issued advice to customers about conserving water before the summer.

-A spokesman for the industry body Water UK said: "Water companies are working with the Environment Agency, businesses and farmers to minimise any potential impacts to people and the environment should the dry weather The National Farmers' Union (NFU) The National rarmers Official rare is advising members how to use water wisely to prevent crops from being damaged by the dry weather.
-Paul Hammett, NFU water resources specialist, said: "Farmers can and do act said: "Farmers can and do early to improve their prospects of cop ing with prolonged dry periods by using water-saving devices like effective use of irrigation equipment, science-based soil and water management, and irriga-tion best practice."
-Surface water flooding could affect some roads in London and East Anglia in the rush hour this evening, after the Met Office forecast up to 30mm of rain in a three-hour period.
+A spokesman for the industry body Water UK said: "Water companies are working with the Environment Agency, businesses and farmers to minimise any potential impacts to people and the environment should the dry weather continue The National Farmers' Union (NFU) The National rarmers Officient (NTC) is advising members how to use water wisely to prevent crops from being damaged by the dry weather.
+Paul Hammett, NFU water resources spe-cialist, said: "Farmers can and do act said: "Farmers can and do early to improve their prospects of cop ing with prolonged dry periods by using water-saving devices like effective use of irrigation equipment, science-based soil and water management, and irriga-tion best practice."
+Surface water flooding could affect some roads in London and East Anglia in the rush hour this evening, after the Met Office forecast up to 30mm of rain A Met Office spokeswoman added: "Showery conditions are expected to continue into the start of next week for with fewer showers from mid-week."
+Weather, page 57